albers/azure-quarkus-native-demo/infra/README.md

 - [Terraform](https://www.terraform.io/)
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (`az`)

+You will also need an Azure subscription with sufficient permissions to register the required resource providers, assign RBAC roles, and create resources.
+Suggested role: `Owner`

 Log in to Azure with the CLI with `az login`.

-You will also need an Azure subscription with enough permissions to create the resources.

 ## Create the resources

 With all the prerequisites in place, you can run the following commands in this directory to create the resources:

-Initialize the terraform project
 ```bash
 terraform init
 ```

-# Create the resources
 ```bash
 terraform apply
 ```

+_If the deployment fails due to authorization issues, wait a few minutes and try again._
+_This can happen if the required roles were granted shortly before starting the deployment._

 After successfully creating the resources, Terraform will output several variables that you will need to configure the demo applications.